John Kirby (musician): Bands and recording

 In 1928, Kirby arrived in Baltimore, where he met trombonist Jimmy Harrison, saxophonist Coleman Hawkins and composer Duke Ellington.
 Harrison persuaded Kirby to switch from trombone to tuba.
 Shortly after his arrival in New York, Kirby played tuba with Bill Brown and His Brownies at the Star Ballroom on Forty-Second Street.
 Later, he performed with pianist Charlie Sheets at the Bedford Ballroom in Brooklyn and then with John C. Smith's Society Band at Harlem's Alhambra Ballroom.

-Kirby joined The Fletcher Henderson orchestra as a tuba player in 1930.
+Kirby joined the Fletcher Henderson orchestra as a tuba player in 1930.
 In the early 1930s, he performed some complicated tuba work on a number of Henderson's recordings, but switched to double-bass when tuba fell out of favor.
 In the early 1930s, Kirby took bass lessons from Pops Foster and Wellman Braud (bassist with Duke Ellington).
 About 1933 Kirby left Henderson to play two stints with drummer Chick Webb and His Orchestra, before returning to Henderson, and then join Lucky Millinder; he briefly led a quartet in 1935, but was usually employed as bassist in others' groups.

-Jazz enthusiast John Hammond assembled what he felt was the greatest jazz band ever to record with Billie Holiday and pianist Teddy Wilson.
-This band included Roy Eldridge (trumpet), Ben Webster (tenor sax), John Truehart (guitar), Cozy Cole (drums) and Kirby on bass.
-Hammond said, "He is by far the best bass player around.
+In 1937, Kirby played bass on two of Billie Holiday's earliest recording dates, both with pianist Teddy Wilson.
+John Hammond, who produced these sessions for Columbia Records, said, "He is by far the best bass player around.
 It had to be Kirby on the first Teddy Wilson-Billie Holiday recording date."